 ID Action Gov't Cost Assumptions/Comments Community Cost Assumptions/Comments T1.2 Develop EV infrastructure plan General/Background In Los Alamos, installation of three Level 1 chargers is underway - the County is waiting on supply chain.
 Others are Level 2 and Level 3, some are free, have rates, are on public property, and are located at businesses.
 A few apartment complexes have and are beginning to install more chargers for their residents.
 Assume charger installation and revenue generation begins in year 3 (After EV Infrastructure Plan developed).
-Costs - EVs are, on average, \$10k more expensive than traditional vehicles.
+Develop & Implement EV Infrastructure Plan One time costs Costs - EVs are, on average, \$10k more expensive than traditional vehicles.
 Given current \$7k federal rebate, this is lowered to \$3k. - Assume increased kWh cost from impact analysis, assuming 30% of charging occurs at public chargers at \$0.49/kWh and the rest occurs at home using residential electricity rates.
-Develop &amp; Implement EV Infrastructure Plan One time costs Developing an EV infrastructure plan is anticipated to be one time cost of \$200,000 (Consultant estimate based on past work).
+Developing an EV infrastructure plan is anticipated to be one time cost of \$200,000 (Consultant estimate based on past work).
 Annual costs Assume County installs 5 new chargers every year over implementation timeframe.
 (Assumption based on 70-80 chargers installed over 3 years - as indicated in CFI grant application - and that County pays for 25% of these chargers), with an average maintenance costs of up to \$400 annually (Alternative Fuels Data Center).
 Includes costs to the County to install and maintain publicly available charging infrastructure after tax credits and CPI adjustment.
 Assume 25% of new chargers will be on County gov't-owned spaces (and thus they incur the costs if providing free charging) and 75% will be owned and operated by private entities (revenues go to charging companies).
 Assume County pays \$0.49/kWh (Federal Workplace Charging Fee).
 Used Impact Analysis to calculate increased kWh that will be used for EVs under the action.
-Assume 0.1 (0.1 for Woodinville) dedicated to implementing this plan and another 0.1 FTE (0.1 FTE for Woodinville) for outreach and partnership efforts.
+Assume by 2030, 30% of charging will occur at public chargers (Public EV Charging Trends).
+FTE Assume 0.1 (0.1 for Woodinville) dedicated to implementing this plan and another 0.1 FTE (0.1 FTE for Woodinville) for outreach and partnership efforts.
 Annual Savings Assumed no annual savings because County provides free EV charging for the stations they own.
 Calculation can be adjusted to provide County revenue for charging at County-owned stations.
-Savings - EV owners save on average \$300 annually on repairs when compared to ICE vehicle owners (assume over 5 year car ownership per vehicle) (Woodinville Cost Analysis, Consumer Reports) Assume reduced gasoline/diesel costs from impact analysis, using standard gasoline/diesel per-gallon rates.
+Savings - EV owners save on average \$300 annually on repairs when compared to ICE vehicle owners (assume over 5 year car ownership per vehicle) (Woodinville Cost Analysis, Consumer Reports). - Assume reduced gasoline/diesel costs from impact analysis, using standard gasoline/diesel per-gallon rates.